kmehltretter82/frama-c-linux/README.md

 The fork includes `frama-c-script kernel-corpus`, which runs one Frama-C process per translation unit using exact Kbuild commands and records a machine-readable failure taxonomy.
-The initial pinned `x86_64` corpus improved from 1/21 to 21/21 unmodified Linux translation units reaching a typed AST.
+The initial pinned `x86_64` corpus improved from 1/21 to 21/21 unmodified Linux translation units reaching a typed AST;
+the follow-on DWC3 driver corpus now reaches 8/8, for 29/29 across both sets.
 See [KERNEL.md](KERNEL.md#current-measured-status) for the reproducible command, scope, caveats, and next work.